nhibernate/nhibernate-core/doc/reference/performance.md

 NHibernate "locates" individual rows of the collection.)

-## Lists, maps, idbags and sets are the most efficient collections to update
+## Lists, maps, idbags and sets are the most efficient collections to update <a name="performance-collections-mostefficientupdate"></a>

 From the discussion above, it should be clear that indexed collections and (usually) sets allow the most efficient operation in terms of